 As outlined, the premises provided was clean, comfortable and suitably decorated.
 The provider had taken action to ensure that matters identified previously were addressed.
-This included the provision of a safe rear access route between both houses and the removal of a water drainage system from the hot press in one property.
-At the time of inspection, both properties met with the assessed needs of the residents living there.
+This included the provision of a safe rear access route for the centre which also improved the access and safe egress from the centre as required.
+This house met the requirements of the assessed needs of residents at the time of this inspection.